pattusdev/API-Development-and-Documentation-project/README.md

 python test_flaskr.py
 ```

-This API should pass all 13 test
+This API passed all 13 test

 > _Quick link to navigate_:
 >